ccisman/DAMER/README.md

 for example:
 $ cmake-build-debug/PDNet_checker -fnum 1 -compare test/fib_bench-1.c

-More command can be seen with $ cmake-build-debug/PDNet_checker -help
+More command can be seen with:
+$ cmake-build-debug/PDNet_checker -help

 ## The picture of syntax tree and cpn can be found in this directory, using Graphviz to generate it, so make sure you have installed Graphviz.
 you can use the following command-line to install Graphviz